moka-rs/moka/README.md

 ## Moka in Production

 Moka is powering production services as well as embedded devices.
-Here are some highlights:
+Here are some

-- [crates.io](https://crates.io/) (Nov 2021 &mdash; present): The official crate
+highlights:

-  registry has been using Moka in their API service to reduce the loads on PostgreSQL. ([discussions][gh-discussions-51])
+- [crates.io](https://crates.io/): The official crate registry has been using Moka in their API service to reduce the loads on PostgreSQL.
-- [aliyundrive-webdav][aliyundrive-webdav-git] (Aug 2021 &mdash; present): This
+  ([discussions][gh-discussions-51]) (Moka used: Nov 2021 &mdash; present)
-  WebDAV service for a cloud drive is potentially running in hundreds of home WiFi routers with 32-bit ARMv5 or MIPS based SoCs.
+- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV service for a cloud drive is potentially running in hundreds of home WiFi routers with 32-bit ARMv5 or MIPS based SoCs.
 Moka is used to cache the metadata of remote files.
+(Moka used: Aug 2021 &mdash; present)

 [gh-discussions-51]: https://github.com/moka-rs/moka/discussions/51
 [aliyundrive-webdav-git]: https://github.com/messense/aliyundrive-webdav